jethrokuan/econsguide/README.md

 To build all three types, just run `rake build:all`

+Support for mobi has been dropped who uses that anyway.

+#Pushing up to Heroku
+To push the website to Heroku run: `rake push:website`.
+You must have the permissions to push to the repository.
+It's based off the PHP/Apache stack to serve the static files with a smart PHP 1 line hack :D

 #Disclaimer
 The content provided here might not be a 100% accurate.
 We hope to receive pull requests/feedback on errors.
 Thanks in advance!